LeonTipton/comp2850-minimal-solution/portfolio/protocol-tasks.md

 **Why**: This imporves accessibility for people with sensitive eyes who may not know how to change browser settings

 **Impact**: Impoves UX as more people especially those with sensitive eyes can access the site.
-(1.4.3 improvement)
+(1.4.3 improvement, 1.4.8 improvement)

 The theme is stored locally and will persist between running versions